tweag/guides/style/Haskell.md

   | otherwise = filter p xs
 ```

+As a general rule, *indentation of a line should not depend on the
+length of any identifier in preceding lines*, only on layout
+constraints.

 ### Blank Lines

 One blank line between top-level definitions.
 No blank lines between